quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_19.3.3_Precessi.md

 The code uses Vpython to create a canvas and place rings at specified positions.
 The function `f` calculates the z-coordinate for each ring based on the provided formula involving arctangents.

 The `trapezoid` function performs numerical integration using the trapezoidal rule, which approximates the area under the curve defined by `f`.
 This is used to determine the vertical position of rings along the wormhole's path.
-The `radiuss` function calculates the radius of each ring as a function of its position \( L \).
+The `radiuss` function calculates the radius of each ring as a function of its position $L$.

-The loop iterates over different values of \( L \) and places corresponding rings at their calculated positions, both above and below the origin, creating the visual representation of the wormhole.
+The loop iterates over different values of $L$ and places corresponding rings at their calculated positions, both above and below the origin, creating the visual representation of the wormhole.

 ??x
 The answer is: